qfpl/applied-fp-course/README.md

 ### Course Sequence:

-You're welcome to setup your own project with ``$ cabal init`` and follow along with the general flow of the course or work through the exercises in the projects provided.
-Subsequent lessons may have spoilers, don't cheat yourself out of the experience.
+You're welcome to setup your own project with ``$ cabal init`` and follow along with the general flow of the course, or work through the exercises in the projects provided.

+#### Subsequent lessons may have spoilers, don't cheat yourself out of experience!

 NB : No doctests yet :(